AmericanWonton/linuxMajorInstall/README.md

 - You can install multiple packages needed in Ubuntu, (CURRENTLY DESIGNED FOR UBUNTU 20).
 This program take CLI arguments, listed here, for differnt installs based on your need:

+all - Just installs everything

 basic - a basic linux-buntu setup that will set you up with what you need

+dev-machine - installs programs for a dev machine I might be working on, (please note that some programs will still need additional setup)

 Notes: brew really can't be run with this, needs to be ran as a user on the system!